paddyjoneill/daddynappychange/README.md

 ## Description

 This is a work in progress and I will add more detail as I go along.
+The front end is currently hosted at https://daddynappychange.netlify.app/

 This app is to help with the problem that when Dad's are out with their babies at quite a few venues they only have baby change facilities in the women's toilets.
 The idea is to have a map upon which there are colour coded markers to represent different situations (only in the womens, in the disabled, seperate baby change room, no baby change...).
 The user would then be able to click on the marker and get more information about the venue, user reviews, baby change location etc. There will also be the option for users to sign up and then submit new venues as well as add reviews or update information for existing ones.